 - Roofing material: Metal roofs often exhibit greater resilience under extreme weather conditions than shingles made from asphalt or other organic substances.

-Elevation certificates serve as valuable tools for evaluating whether properties meet local guidelines related to floodplain management.
+Fema elevation certificates serve as valuable tools for evaluating whether properties meet local guidelines related to floodplain management.
 These documents contain details about a structure’s height above sea level along with its position relative to BFE – critical data points needed for making informed decisions about risk mitigation strategies.

 Furthermore, insurance companies frequently require elevation certificates before issuing policies covering losses incurred due to flooding incidents.

-Preparing For Potential Flooding Events
+Preparing Properties For Potential Flooding Events

 One essential component of preparing for floods involves developing comprehensive emergency preparedness plans.
 These may include creating an inventory list of valuable possessions; signing up for local weather alerts; installing protective barriers around the property, such as levees or sandbag walls; elevating appliances and electrical systems above base flood elevation levels; designing landscapes that channel water away from buildings; obtaining adequate insurance coverage against flood damage; etc.